2010 Haiti earthquake: Background

 The island of Hispaniola, shared by Haiti and the Dominican Republic, is seismically active and has a history of destructive earthquakes.
 During Haiti's time as a French colony, earthquakes were recorded by French historian Moreau de Saint-Méry (1750–1819).
 He described damage done by an earthquake in 1751, writing that "only one masonry building had not collapsed" in Port-au-Prince; he also wrote that the "whole city collapsed" in the 1770 Port-au-Prince earthquake.
 Cap-Haïtien, other towns in the north of Haiti and the Dominican Republic, and the Sans-Souci Palace were destroyed during an earthquake on 7 May 1842.
 A magnitude 8.0 earthquake struck the Dominican Republic and shook Haiti on 4 August 1946, producing a tsunami that killed 1,790 people and injured many others.

 Haiti is the poorest country in the Western Hemisphere and is ranked 149th of 182 countries on the Human Development Index.
 The Australian government's travel advisory site had previously expressed concerns that Haitian emergency services would be unable to cope in the event of a major disaster, and the country is considered "economically vulnerable" by the Food and Agriculture Organization.
-Haiti is no stranger to natural disasters.
+Haiti has experienced a number of natural disasters.
 In addition to earthquakes, it has been struck frequently by tropical cyclones, which have caused flooding and widespread damage.
 The most recent cyclones to hit the island before the earthquake were Tropical Storm Fay and hurricanes Gustav, Hanna and Ike, all in the summer of 2008, causing nearly 800 deaths.